How to Find Blog Topics for ANY Website {9 Methods with Complete Steps}

 2.2 Getting Topics from the Information Stage

-Now that the user is aware that a product/service can satisfy his need, he may search for information about that product.
+Now that the user knows that a product or service can satisfy his needs, he may search for information about that product.

-The searches at this decision stage looks like more like mix of branded terms and “what is” keywords.
+The searches at this decision stage seem to be a mix of branded terms and “what is” keywords.

 For this stage, you can easily find blog topics by:

-• Thinking about the next search of the user
+• Thinking about the following search of the user

-• Putting your keywords from first stage (need recognition stage) in Google and gathering the types of queries can be searched next from the results that come up.
+• Putting your keywords from the first stage (need recognition stage) in Google and gathering the types of queries that can be searched next from the results that come up.

 • how to automate your workflow: Scaling 101